 The Minimum Payment Mistake

-Let’s say you spent your honeymoon in Greece and charged $6,500 on your credit card.
+Let's say you spent your honeymoon in Greece and charged $6,500 on your credit card.
 If your interest rate is 13 percent and you only pay the minimum payment (about $130) each month, it would take you close to 30 years to pay it off, and you will have paid $7,315 in interest, more than doubling the cost of your honeymoon.
-That’s why the National Foundation for Credit Counseling (NFCC) recommends always paying at least twice the minimum payment.
-If you doubled your minimum payments in this case, you’d be rid of the debt in less than 12 years, and you would pay about $5,000 less in interest.
+That's why paying at least twice the minimum payment is conventional wisdom.
+If you doubled your minimum payments, in this case, you'd be rid of the debt in less than 12 years, and you would pay about $5,000 less in interest.

 The Debt Shame Spiral

 Many people get caught in a downward spiral after letting their debt grow or missing a payment or two."There's a lot of shame associated with debt," explains financial psychologist Brad Klontz, Psy.D., CFP.
 "This leads people to either put their head in the sand or to feel intense anxiety or depression, feeling crushed by the debt.
 Neither of those responses is healthy."